MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-Cluster.md

 This example shows default values for QuarantineThreshold and QuarantineDuration for the local cluster.

- -- QuarantineThreshold: This is the number of times that a node can become isolated in an hour before the cluster will be quarantined.
+- **QuarantineThreshold**: This is the number of times that a node can become isolated in an hour before the cluster will be quarantined.
 This is set to 3 by default.

- --QuarantineDuration: This setting, set to 7200 seconds or 2 hours by default, controls how long a host will remain quarantined.
+- **QuarantineDuration**: This setting, set to 7200 seconds or 2 hours by default, controls how long a host will remain quarantined.

 ## PARAMETERS